maxmmeindl/ParaDocs/GITHUB_PAGES_AND_EMAIL_INDEX_SUMMARY.md

 - **Supports damages** calculations

 ### The 1,340-Day Violation:
-The email index clearly shows this extreme violation is your strongest evidence:
+The email index clearly shows this serious violation is your strongest evidence:
 - Email sent: September 15, 2020
 - Response: **NEVER**
 - Days waiting: **1,340**